AnyFetch/developers.anyfetch.com/resources/document-types.md

 * You can always add more `metadata`.
 Even though it won't be shown to the user, the document will still be returned to the user for a relevant query, as all metadata keys are used in search.
 * You can create your own document type and make a simple hydrater updating the "old" document-type to the new one.

+{% raw  %}
 ## File
 > ID: 5252ce4ce4cfcd16f55cfa3b

 Most basic document type for any kind of binary content.
-When a provider sends data without any additional information, it will use this `document_type`.
+When a provider sends data without any additional information, it will use this document_type.

 ### Projections
 * Snippet
   - title
   - path
   - extension
-* Full
+*Full
   - title
   - path
   - extension